SEPTEMBER 6- TODAY’S READING FROM THE ONE YEAR BIBLE- SONG OF SOLOMON 1:1-4:16; 2 CORINTHIANS 8:16-24; PSALM 50:1-23; PROVERBS 22:22-23

 This woman acknowledges that due to all her service for her siblings and their vineyards, she failed to take care of her own.
 In His presence, she is mindful of her lack.

 Don’t we find that this can be the case in our own lives?
 We are so busy doing the Lord’s work, work in the vineyard, that we neglect our own relationship with the Lord, our own vineyard.
-The vineyard imagery triggers the Head-body relationship that Jesus spoke of being available to His disciples when He said, “I am the vine and you are the branches” (John 15:5).
+The vineyard imagery triggers the organic unity, the Head-to-body, one flesh relationship that Jesus spoke of being available to His disciples when He said, “I am the vine and you are the branches” (John 15:5).

 This Shulamite maiden knows that she has been called into a pure and singular relationship with this Shepherd King, even though she is one of many potential brides.
 She seeks to know this Shepherd.
 She is curious to ask more about Him.
-Where does He pasture His flocks?
+Where does he pasture his flocks?
 Where does he make them lie down at noon?
-Why should she be like one who veils herself, now that he knows who she is?
+Why should she be like one who veils herself, now that she knows who she is?
 (1:7)

 To understand the Book, you need to distinguish who is speaking.
 When the term ‘my beloved’ or ‘you who my soul loves’ is used, the speaker is the bride.
 When the term, ‘my love,’ ‘my darling,’ it is the bridegroom.